Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

 ```

 To configure multiple tests inside a `describe` block you can:
-- Follow the method for single tests on each test.
+- Follow the method for single test on each test inside the `describe`.
 - If all the tests require the same flag configuration place `ldUseClientSpy` at the top of the block in `beforeEach()`.

 ```javascript